carpentries/instructor-training/_episodes/08-motivation.md

 People learn best when they care about a topic and believe they can master it.
-This presents us with a problem because most scientists don't want to program: they want to do science.
+This presents us with a problem because most scientists might know vaguely the value of programming but struggle
-In addition,
+with how to get started:
-their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.
+Their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.

 Imagine a graph whose axes are labelled "mean time to master" and "usefulness once mastered".